EnderPico/samurai-on-M4/README.md

 To run the demo with your custom video or frame directory, use the following examples:

 **Note:** The `.txt` file contains a single line with the bounding box of the first frame in `x,y,w,h` format while the SAM 2 takes `x1,y1,x2,y2` format as bbox input.
+If using a video file, you can use the cords-box-finder.py script to create the nedded text file with the cords alredy on it.

 ### Input is Video File